Skip to main content

 (d) Claims cannot be submitted for medical supplies and equipment for which a claim was submitted or should have been submitted through another program.

-(C) The service provided is to be necessary to enable the recipient to access medically necessary services of the type, frequency, scope and duration that fall within the normal range of services considered under acceptable standards of medical and healing arts professional practice, as appropriate, in accordance with rule 5160-1-01 of the Administrative Code.
+(C) The service provided is to be necessary to enable the eligible child to access medically necessary services of the type, frequency, scope, and duration that fall within the normal range of services considered under acceptable standards of medical and healing arts professional practice, as appropriate, in accordance with rule 5160-1-01 of the Administrative Code.

-(D) The eligible child's IEP is to contain the following components that, taken together and for the purposes of Chapter 5160-35 of the Administrative Code, are called the plan of care.
-This plan of care does not supplant any practitioner plan of care, and will:
+(D) The eligible child's IEP is to contain the following components.
+These IEP components do not supplant any practitioner plan of care, and will:

 (2) Be signed by the qualified practitioner who recommends the service as a result of the assessment/evaluation, re-assessment/re-evaluation.